atlp-rwanda/knights-bn-backend/README.md

 `- GET /accommodation/dislike/:id? - For disliking accommodation.`

+`- GET /api/v1/users - For superAdmin to get all Users on the system`

+`- /api/v1/users/:email - For superAdmin to get one User`

 ### Raising an issue
 Click [here](https://github.com/andela/knights-bn-backend/issues/new) to create an issue about this app